-- A great deal of time is spent in activities, necessary to obtain alcohol, use cocaine, or recover from its effects.
+- A significant amount of time is spent in activities necessary to obtain alcohol, use cocaine, or recover from its effects.

 - Craving or a strong desire or urge to use cocaine.

-- Recurrent cocaine use resulting in a failure to fulfill major role obligations at work, school or home.
+- Recurrent cocaine use results in a failure to fulfill significant role obligations at work, school, or home.

-- Continued cocaine use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of alcohol.
+- Continued cocaine use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of cocaine.

 - Recurrent cocaine use in situations in which it is physically hazardous.

-- Cocaine use is continued despite knowledge of having persistent or recurrent physical or psychological problems likely to have been caused or exacerbated by cocaine.
+- Cocaine use continues despite knowledge of persistent or recurrent physical or psychological problems that are likely caused or exacerbated by cocaine.